 Economists measure the total factor productivity of agriculture and by this measure agriculture in the United States is roughly 2.6 times more productive than it was in 1948.
-This is due to advancements in agricultural technology like John Deere tractors and procedures.

 Agriculture refers to the production of food and fiber and other goods through farming and forestry.
 Agriculture was a key development that led to the rise in civilization raising of domesticated animals.
 The study of agriculture is known as agricultural science.
 The related practice of gardening is studied in horticulture.

 Agriculture encompasses a wide variety of specialties.
 Cultivation of crops on arable land and the pastoral herding of livestock on rangeland remain at the foundation of agriculture.
 In the past century a distinction has been made between sustainable agriculture and intensive farming.
 Modern agronomy, plant breeding, pesticides and fertilizers, and technological improvements have sharply increased yields from cultivation.
 Selective breeding and modern practices in animal husbandry such as intensive pig farming (and similar practices applied to the chicken) have similarly increased the output of meat.
 The more exotic varieties of agriculture include aquaculture and tree farming.

 The major agricultural products can be broadly grouped into foods, fibers, fuels, raw materials, pharmaceuticals and illegal drugs, and an assortment of ornamental or exotic products.
 In the 2000s, plants have been used to grow biofuels, biopharmaceuticals, bioplastics, and pharmaceuticals.